 Which begs the question: How much do you really know about brakes?
 And how do you know when they need repaired?
 The modern brake system is composed of many parts, and each has its own function, lifespan and sign that it needs to be replaced.
-Whether your car has disc brakes or drum brakes, if you don't maintain them, there's a chance your brake system could fail on you.
+Whether your car has disc brakes or drum brakes, if you don't maintain them, there's a chance your brake system could fail on you — which could be costly.

 Fortunately, we're here to help.
 From brakes and rotors to pads, calipers and more, this article explains all the major parts of your brake system and when to replace them.

 - What they are: Sometimes called brake rotors, sometimes called discs, this brake part is one of the main components of disc brakes.
 When brake pads press against the disc/rotor on each side, it causes the system to slow down or stop.

 - How long they last: As with all brake parts, it can vary, but brake rotors/discs tend to last anywhere from 30,000 to 70,000 miles.
 You can also extend their life with brake resurfacing.
 They should be inspected every 12,000 miles, however.

 - When to replace: The surface is where this brake part wears down.
 Over time, grooves or ridges can develop where the brake pads press down on them.
 If the brake pads can't maintain an even contact surface, you may experience grinding, meaning it's time to resurface or replace the rotors or discs.
 It's recommended to replace brake rotors/discs in pairs.